trufflesuite/drizzle-legacy/README.md

    const drizzle = new Drizzle(this.props.options, drizzleStore)
    ```

 1. Get contract data.
-Calling the `cacheCall()` function on a contract will execute the desired call and return a corresponding key so the data can be retrieved from the store.
+Calling the `cacheCall()` function on a contract will return a cached value from the store, and if none exists, make the desired contract call.
 When a new block is received, Drizzle will refresh the store automatically _if_ any transactions in the block touched our contract.
 For more information on how this works, see [How Data Stays Fresh](#how-data-stays-fresh).

    **Note:** We have to check that Drizzle is initialized before fetching data.
 A simple if statement such as below is fine for displaying a few pieces of data, but a better approach for larger dapps is to use a [loading component](https://github.com/trufflesuite/drizzle-react#recipe-loading-component).
 We've already built one for you in our [`drizzle-react-components` library](https://github.com/trufflesuite/drizzle-react-components) as well.
    ```javascript